pdmfc/short-url-package-php-8-support/README.md

     'originalUrl' => 'www.original-url.com/long', // Url where you will be redirected. (required) 'liveTime' => 0, // expiration time. (optional) [default: 0]
-    'active' => true, // Define if the link is active. (optional) [default: true] 'shortUrl' => 'some_custom_string', // Custom url.
+    'active' => true, // Define if the link is active. (optional) [default: true] 'shortUrl' => '1C', // Custom url.
 If none provided, it will automatically generated. (optional) ];

 $response = $client->createUrl($params);